ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/periodic-export.markdown

 # Bundle : Periodic Export

-RavenDB innately supports periodic exports of the documents and attachments to a file system folder, [Amazon AWS](http://aws.amazon.com/) services, or [Microsoft Azure](http://azure.microsoft.com/) storage.
+RavenDB innately supports periodic exports of the documents and attachments (including deletions) to a file system folder, [Amazon AWS](http://aws.amazon.com/) services, or [Microsoft Azure](http://azure.microsoft.com/) storage.

 ## How it works